 There has already been such an awareness in India to bring whole grains back into our diets.
 Any grain like wheat, quinoa, millet, barley, wild rice have lower glycemic index than rice.
 Here’s an example of using quinoa as a rice substitute for a typical South Indian dinner.

 Our most revered dishes like masala dosa, poori aloo, Pulav, potato roast curry – everything has potato.

 A boiled potato has a higher glycemic index than rice.
 Boiled white rice has a value ranging from the 70s to high 80s.
 A baked potato has a value ranging from 78 to 111, while a boiled potato has a value of 89.

-Consider replacing potatoes with any other low carb vegetable – zucchinni, bottle gourd, turnips etc all that provide a good mouth feel without having super high glycemic values.
+Consider replacing potatoes with any other low carb vegetable – zucchini (like my zucchini masala curry), bottle gourd, turnips etc all that provide a good mouth feel without having super high glycemic values.